 How do I remove makeup stains from my tutu?

-To remove makeup stains from your tutu, gently spot-clean the areas with a mild detergent and a soft cloth, ensuring you rinse clean hands thoroughly to eliminate any residue.
+To remove makeup stains from your tutu, gently spot-clean the affected areas with a mild detergent and a soft cloth.
+Ensure you rinse your hands thoroughly to eliminate any residue.

 Should I pre-wash my tutu before wearing it?